 - Medication to control blood sugar in people with diabetes

 Unfortunately, no medicine or procedure can completely rid your arteries of plaque, and the underlying risk of blood clots in people with CAD can cause a life-threatening heart attack or stroke.
-However, it is possible to slow the progression of your CAD by managing your overall health.
+However, it may be possible to slow the progression of your CAD by managing your overall health.
 In addition to taking any other medicines your doctor has prescribed, like medicines for high blood pressure or high cholesterol, it’s also important to quit smoking, maintain a heart-healthy diet, and stay active.
 If you're just starting out or simply want to recommit to healthy habits, these tips for healthy living may help.